gabrielmcg/Docker-docs/ops/README.md

 <div class="body">

-<div class="note note"><span class="notetitle">Note:</span> This procedure restores DTR metadata and images and assumes you have lost all the DTR VMs in your cluster.
-It will redeploy using the DTR data that you backed up earlier and will also restore the images if the folder exported by the NFS VM is empty.</div>
+<hr width="2" /><div class="note note"><span class="notetitle"><b>Note:</b></span> This procedure restores DTR metadata and images and assumes you have lost all the DTR VMs in your cluster.
+It will redeploy using the DTR data that you backed up earlier and will also restore the images if the folder exported by the NFS VM is empty.</div><hr width="2" />